Evaluating the Faithfulness of Importance Measures in NLP by Recursively Masking Allegedly Important Tokens and Retraining: Related Work

 Much recent work in NLP has been devoted to investigating the faithfulness of \importance{importance measures}, particularly \attention{attention}.
 In this section, we categorize these faithfulness metrics according to their underlying principle and discuss their drawbacks.
 ROAR \citep{Hooker2019} and our Recursive ROAR metrics differ significantly from these approaches.

-The works on \attention{attention} are all based on the BiLSTM-Attention models and datasets from \citet{Jain2019} and are therefore highly comparable.
+The works on \attention{attention} are all based on the BiLSTM-Attention models and datasets from \citet{Jain2019}, they are therefore highly comparable.
 We use the same models and datasets, while also analyzing RoBERTa.